How Do You Inspire a Work Ethic in an Indifferent Kid?

 I would like to start this article with a disclaimer.
 My son is in sixth grade.
 We are at the very beginning of this whole middle school/ adolescence experience.
 Knock on wood, so far it has been great.
 But even the best kids go through some funkiness during this time–it’s just part of the package.
 So how do you keep these in-betweeners motivated during this time (and ideally, not drive yourself crazy!)?

-Three Practices can Help Turn That Teen’s Apathy Into Zeal
+Three Practices to Try: Turn that Teen’s Apathy to Zeal

 1 – Make Your Expectations Clear

 This is crucial to parenting in general.
 Your children MUST know what you expect from them and what happens when they do and don’t meet your expectations.
 Is your child responsible for cleaning his own room?
 Is he responsible for packing his own lunch?
 Is he responsible for doing his own laundry?
 (By the way, the answer to all of these things should be yes!)
 Does he know the consequence if he does not complete a chore?

 I often hear from parents how frustrated they are that their child doesn’t do certain things.
 If your expectation is unclear or inconsistent (for example, sometimes you go in and pick up all of his laundry off the floor for him and other times you yell at him when he doesn’t), he will not feel especially motivated to do it on his own.

 2 – Recognize Your Child’s Hard Work, Effort and Perseverance

 We all know it’s important to compliment our kids.
 But are you complimenting them for the right things?
 Your kids want to please you.
 (Yes, I realize they don’t always act that way…) Whether it’s schoolwork, house work or personal hygiene, it is super important to recognize their efforts.
 This in itself is motivating for them.